 Every object in your game is a GameObject, from characters and collectible items to lights, cameras and special effects.
 However, a GameObject can’t do anything on its own; you need to give it properties before it can become a character, an environment, or a special effect.

 To give a GameObject the properties it needs to become a light, or a tree, or a camera, you need to add components to it.
 Depending on what kind of object you want to create, you add different combinations of components to a GameObject.

-You can think of a GameObject as an empty cooking pot, and Components as different ingredients that make up your recipe of gameplay.
-Unity has lots of different built-in component types, and you can also make your own Components using Scripts.
+You can think of a GameObject as an empty cooking pot, and components as different ingredients that make up the recipe of your game.
+Unity has lots of different built-in component types, and you can also make your own components using the Unity Scripting API.

-This section explains how Game Objects, Components and Scripts fit together, and how to create and use them.
+This section explains how GameObjects, components and the Scripting API fit together, and how to create and use them.

 Did you find this page useful?
 Please give it a rating: